AnasAhmadd25/NexusChat_MCP_plugins/README.md

 ```

 The plugin will:
-1. **Task 1**: Query data and generate analysis (with optional HTML dashboard code according to the context) -> save response with extracting the html
+1. **Task 1**: Query data and generate analysis (with optional HTML dashboard code according to the context) → save response with extracting the HTML part separately and remove it from the main response
-2. **Task 2**: recive and render the HTML dashboard (if present), as we can set for it a specified rendrer in frontend.
+2. **Task 2**: Receive and render the HTML dashboard (if present), as we can set for it a specified renderer in frontend
 3. **Task 3**: Display combined results (final)

 ## Architecture

+### Resource Usage

+**Memory Storage Only**: This plugin stores all data in memory (RAM), NOT on disk:
+- Conversation history: Stored in Python global dictionary `_conversation_history`
+- MCP client connections: Stored in memory
+- Session data: In-memory only

+**Note**: Anthropic's prompt caching is server-side (on Anthropic's infrastructure), not local disk caching.

 ### File Structure